warpstreamlabs/bento/website/docs/guides/getting_started.md

 ---
 title: Getting Started
-description: Getting started with Benthos
+description: Getting started with Bento
 ---

 Woops!
 You fell for the marketing hype.
 Let's try and get through this together.